chef/automate/components/docs-chef-io/content/automate/postgres_external_upgrade.md

 ## Upgrade External PostgreSQL from 9.6 to 13.4

 Chef Automate uses PostgreSQL as the primary database for storing node data.
-[PostgreSQL 9.6 is EOL](https://endoflife.date/postgresql) and Chef customers running Chef Automate with PostgreSQL 9.6 should upgrade to [Postgres 13](https://www.postgresql.org/about/news/postgresql-13-released-2077/).
+[PostgreSQL 9.6 is EOL](https://endoflife.date/postgresql) and Chef customers running Chef Automate with PostgreSQL 9.6 should upgrade to [PostgreSQL 13](https://www.postgresql.org/about/news/postgresql-13-released-2077/).

 ### Migration Planning